Sahilsigar23/TCP-chat-server/README.md

 - Thread-safe client management using Map data structure
 - Automatic heartbeat and idle timeout management

-## 📄 License

-ISC

-## 👤 Author

-Built as a backend assignment demonstrating TCP socket programming with Node.js.

----

 **Note:** This server uses only Node.js standard library - no frameworks, no external dependencies, no HTTP, no database.
 Pure TCP socket communication.